 Telescopic drivers collapse to about 26 inches, depending on the head (some heads have taller and wider bodies than others), and all other conventional irons and putters collapse down to 21 to 24 inches.
 From a travel point of view, drivers fit diagonally in medium to large roller bags, so other clubs should fit easily.
 Larger "rolling duffel bags" are not expensive and can accommodate several clubs and shoes in one section and all your clothes in another.
 Click the accompanying picture to see a great way to fit our telescopic clubs into an airline-checkable travel bag.

-You can designate the extended club length, measured as shown below from the heel to the end of the grip.
-The easiest way to measure is to put the club in the address position, then measure from the end of the grip down to the floor along the back of the shaft.
+You can choose the extended club length, measured as shown below from the heel to the end of the grip.
+The easiest way to measure is to put the club in the address position, then measure from the end of the grip down to the floor along the back of the shaft...illustrated by the red line.
 We then apply a cutting formula that includes measurements of the hosel height and depth so that the collapsed length is as short as possible.
 In other words, the inner shaft head section will fit fully up into the larger grip section.

 Curved Putter Shafts: We can make custom threaded couplings for curved putter shafts.
 Click here to read more about that option.

 Half or Full Sets: Some people have purchased half sets of telescopic clubs, and include a Sunday Bag to make it easy to carry.
 We have even had customers who have purchased full telescopic sets with conventional irons or hybrids.
 But that is rare.

 Telescopic, not Adjustable Length: It is important to understand that “telescopic” does not mean “adjustable length ”.
 Telescopic shafts are either extended for rock-solid play, or collapsed for travel.
 Of course, you can easily modify the length by choking up or down on the grip.
 But the shaft itself is not adjustable length.
 It cannot be locked in intermediate positions.